ido90/Rewards-Deterioration-Detection/README.md

 ## Why do we need this work?

-In Reinforcement Learning an agent learns a policy to make decisions in various states, leading to gained rewards.
+In Reinforcement Learning (RL) an agent learns a policy to make decisions in various states, leading to gained rewards.
 The goal of the agent is to maximize the rewards.
 Many frameworks in RL focus on learning as fast as possible, while losing as little rewards as possible during the process (minimizing the "regret").

-#### Robustness
+This is different from the common framework in many real-world risk-intolerate problems, where the agent must not be modified while running in production.
+Possible examples are autonomous driving and medical devices (e.g. automatic insulin injection).
+In such cases, the pipeline may look something like: train -> freeze -> test -> go to production.

-What happens if the world changes while the agent operates, or the agent's own system changes, or the agent reaches a new, previously unknown domain of states?
+What happens if the world changes while the agent runs in production (e.g. unfamiliar weather), or the agent's own system changes (e.g. worn breaks), or the agent reaches a new, previously unknown domain of states (e.g. new geographic areas)?
-Several works addressed this question, usually in the context of training, and showed how to adapt the learning to the changing environment.
+Certain works considered this question in the context of RL training, usually under restrictive assumptions (e.g. for MDP with known model and specifically-defined modifications of the environment).

-However, a reasonable real-world pipeline may look something like that: train -> freeze -> test -> market.
-Possible examples are autonomous driving and automatic insulin injection.
-In such cases, if the agent performance deteriorates after the training phase, it may be forbidden to re-explore for new policies in an online manner.
+In such works, the goal is to adjust the training in an online manner.
+We focus on a different goal - detecting performance degradation following such changes in post-training phase.
+We aim to address this problem under assumptions as minimal as possible, as required for most real-world problems.
+In particular, in order not to rely on a state-dependent model, we chose to focus on the distribution of the rewards themselves, as described below.

-Instead, the control should pass to a human driver; the patient should be referred to a doctor; a dump should be sent to the developpers; etc.
+Once degradation is detected, corresponding safety mechanisms can be activated.
+For example, the control may pass to a human driver; the patient may be referred to a doctor; a dump may be sent to the developpers; etc.
-As a result, the key in such a framework is noticing the performance degradation as soon as possible.
+The key is to notice the degradation as fast and as reliably as possible.

-Note that certain works on robustness also explicitly detect changes in the process.
-However, these works usually rely on very strong assumptions such as Markov process, known transition model, and fully-observable states.
-All these assumptions are often violated in real-world problems.
-In order not to rely on a state-dependent model, we chose to focus on the distribution of the rewards themselves, as described below.
+The consequences of late or missing detection may be indicated by the recent [accident](https://www.bloomberg.com/news/articles/2021-04-18/tesla-with-no-one-driving-crashes-in-texas-killing-two-men) of a Tesla vehicle with an autopilot module.

 ## Framework